elonwalt/journeymap-docs/about/licensing.rst

   downloaded from CurseForge as part of the modpack installation or launch process.

-  This includes modpacks hosted directly on CurseForge.

-..
-Solder is moving to a cloud-hosted solution, and the current approach for our license is to set up an nginx redirect to our solder-compatible zip on CurseForge.
-A cloud-hosted solution will make this approach unviable, so I've removed Solder from our documentation until they make this possible.

-..
-The old way was pretty hand-wavy anyway, and I'm not too happy that a nasty custom nginx redirect was their idea of a "good" solution.

-..
-I've raised this topic on their (very quiet) Discord server.
-Until I get a satisfactory response, though, we will not be recommending the use of Solder as a valid way to distribute a modpack that contains JourneyMap.

-.. -- gdude2002

-..
-The below text is what was commented out of this document originally.

-.. , or modpacks
-.. that make use of Technic Solder (as long as you're not creating a
-.. zip file that contains all of the mods).
+  This includes modpacks hosted directly on CurseForge, or modpacks that make use of Technic Solder (as long as you're not creating a zip file that contains all of the mods).

-.. * If you're using solder.io with Technic to allow each user to
-..   download the mod directly from CurseForge, you may also include
+* If you're using solder.io with Technic to allow each user to download the mod directly from CurseForge, you may also include JourneyMap.
-..
-JourneyMap.

 * Interact and make use of our open-source projects `on GitHub`_ under the terms of the individual licenses of those projects.